Kawsar-Dilmurat/financial-signal-diagnosis/README.md

 **How each company in this report resolved once traced through:**

 - **PG&E** — cash was consumed by a liability it didn't choose (wildfire settlement), recognized on paper a year before it hit cash.
-- **Sears** — cash was never there to begin with; losses ate through it every year, with no single event to point to.
+- **Sears** — cash was never there to begin with; losses ate through it every year from 2012 onward, with no single event to point to.
 - **McDonald's** — cash was returned to shareholders by choice, fast enough to run equity negative despite rising profit.
 - **AIG** — the profit itself wasn't backed by cash in the first place; a $19,810 gain in 2011 came with operating cash flow of -81.